pcomans/research/swift/concepts/quartz/Quartz-Research.md

 ## Color
 - **CGColorCreateCopyWithAlpha**  To make a new CGColor object with the same color space and component color values
-- **CGContextSetFillColor** &  **CGContextSetStrokeColorWithColor**  Each of these functions simultaneously sets the corresponding color space and color, using the CGColor object passed to it.
+- **CGContextSetFillColor** &  **CGContextSetStrokeColorWithColor**  Each of these functions simultaneously sets the corresponding color space and color, using the CGColor object passed to it. the latter takes context and CGColor as a param

 Changing colors after the fact:
 **CGContextSetFillColor**